Badaga language: Writing system

 Several attempts have been made at constructing an orthography based on English, Kannada and Tamil.
 The earliest printed book using Kannada script was a Christian work, "Anga Kartagibba Yesu Kristana Olleya Suddiya Pustaka" by Basel Mission Press of Mangaluru in 1890.

 Badaga can also be written in the Kannada script and Tamil script.

-Dictionary
+Linguistic documentation

-Badaga is well studied and several Badaga-English Dictionaries have been produced since the latter part of the nineteenth century.
+Badaga has been studied and documented by linguists.
+Several Badaga-English Dictionaries have been produced since the latter part of the nineteenth century.

+A collection of proverbs and other traditional sayings of the Badaga has been collated and edited by Paul Hockings.
+It is the result of the work of many people, collecting material over many decades.